aws-samples/aws-cdk-examples/python/ec2-cloudwatch/README.md

  * Create a new VPC with S3 endpoint
  * Two Instances, a web server and a bastion host
- * A cloudwatch event rule to stop instances at UTC 15
+ * A cloudwatch event rule to stop instances at UTC 15pm everyday
  * A backup vault and a backup rule to protect resources
- * Show output example
+ * Show some outputs example